Canada's fanciest fanny!

 That was one of my happiest moments on stage!
 Kind of in shock but also, owning it and feeling like it was so earned.
 The Natural Blonde Thrillers went on to win every duo competition after that across Canada, 2-3 times over.
 Our winning streak was unbeatable.
 There was even one contest at the Caddy Shack, the West Coast Duo Championship, where some funny business happened during our show.
 We went on last and during our 3rd song, the music stopped The dj came over and said that the speakers blew and our show was over, to get off the stage.
 Fuck that!
 The show must go on!
 The dj came to the stage once more and yelled, “Your shows over!”
 And I said, “No it’s not!
 Hey everyone, we want you to sing for the next 5 mins, Heyyyyyy we want some psssssY”!!
 And the audience started laughing and singing, “Heeeyyyyy, we want some pussy!!”

-SO….here I am, many years later and it has come full circle; I’ve just won the Nightmoves Duo/Trio Grand Championships!!
-Who would’ve thought that this is where I’d be and what I’d be doing….still playing with life.
+Who would’ve thought that this is where I’d be and what I’d be doing….still playing on stage.
 Passion in action!
-Next blog will be how I created the resurgence of the duo act and brought acro to the stripper stage!
+Upcoming blog will be the story on how I created the resurgence of the duo and trios.

 My light sabers for my Star Wars show have been quite a spectacle more times that I can count.